|El Salvador 1982|

 LB: Luis Henriquez (Panama)

-Nicknamed Coco, Henríquez played for Sporting '89 and Arabe Unido in Panama before moving abroad to play for Colombian side Envigado.
+Nicknamed Coco, Luis Henríquez played for Sporting '89 and Arabe Unido in Panama before moving abroad to play for Colombian side Envigado.
 After 2 seasons back in Panama with Tauro he joined Polish giants Lech Poznań in 2007 and spent 8 years with the club.
-As of early 2018, he earned over 90 caps.
+He played 92 caps for Panama between 2003 and 2016.

 DM/CM: Jorge Roldán (Guatamela)